algo4fun/leetcode-writeups/remove-duplicates-from-sorted-list.md

 As the problem states that the list is sorted we can easily iterate over each element and remove any element which have a value equal to it's successor.
-To do so we have no other choice but iterating on the list which makes the solution having a time complexity of O(n).
+To do so we have no other choice but iterating on the list which makes the solution having a time complexity of `O(n)`.

+The intuitive approach will be to **iterate** on each element and do a forward lookup to check the value of the next element. **If** both are equal we can remove them along with the elements behind them with the same value.
+Each time we remove an element we will have to link the *previous element* in the list to the successor of the current one.

 As we can just re-order the links of the list we are not technically in need to allocate any extra space for that.

-The intuitive approach will be to **iterate** on each element and **if** the current element and it's successor have the same value **then** we store it's value and **loop** to remove the current element **until** it's value is different than the duplicate value found previously.
-Each time we remove an element we will have to link the *previous element* in the list to the successor of the current one.

 Beware about loosing your head because the first element might be a duplicate.
-To leverage that we can create an "sentinel" which is basically a node which points to the first element.
+To leverage that we can create an "sentinel" which is basically a node poiting points to the first element.

 ## Algorithm

-1. Loop until the next element is null
-  a.
-Store the current node's value
+1. Store the current node's value
-  b.
-If the current element is not equal to the next one then skip the current element
+2. If the current element is not equal to the next one then skip the current element
-  c.
-Otherwise: While the current element's value is equal to the stored value we link the previous element to the next one in the list
+3. Otherwise: While the current element's value is equal to the stored value we link the previous element to the next one in the list
+4. Loop until the next element is null

 ```
 sentinel -> 1 -> 2 -> 3 -> 3 -> 4